-Human Resource Management Concentration - 12 units
+Human Resource Management Concentration - 9 units

-In the competitive global marketplace, effective management of human resources is necessary for success.
-Students learn to understand the human resource issues brought about by technology and the international business environment, and how to strategically apply their knowledge as a human-resources professional in business and public organizations.
+In the competitive global marketplace, effective management of people is necessary for success.
+Students learn the human resource management issues brought about by developments in technology and the global business environment, and how to strategically apply their knowledge as a human-resources professional in business organizations.
 Students will choose among courses to learn how to hire, train, develop, retain, compensate and ethically manage a workforce.